Milton (NSW)

 Health performance in Milton is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-Milton faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across all age cohorts but more so among older ones.
-Only 48% of Milton's total population (~1062 people) has private health cover, compared to 51.9% in the rest of NSW and a national average of 55.7%.
+Milton faces significant health challenges according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are somewhat prevalent across all age cohorts but more so among older adults.
+Only approximately 48% of Milton residents have private health cover, compared to 51.9% in Regional NSW and the national average of 55.7%.

 The most common medical conditions are arthritis (14.0%) and mental health issues (8.8%).
-60.7% of residents claim to be completely clear of medical ailments, compared to 63.3% in the rest of NSW.
-Health outcomes among working-age residents are typical.
-Milton has a higher proportion of seniors aged 65 and over at 36.0% (794 people), compared to 23.4% in the rest of NSW.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+Conversely, 60.7% of residents report no medical ailments, slightly lower than the 63.3% in Regional NSW.
+Health outcomes among working-age adults are broadly typical.
+Milton has a higher proportion of seniors aged 65 and over at 34.9%, compared to 23.4% in Regional NSW.
+While health outcomes among seniors present some challenges, they rank lower nationally than the broader population.

 Frequently Asked Questions - Health